industrial-edge/notifier-api/docs/Postman.md

   - [Accept one notification](#accept-one-notification)
   - [Clear one notification](#clear-one-notification)

 Postman is an API platform for using and testing APIs in a simple way.
-To execute the Notifier OpenAPI via Postman, it is necessary to have a valid **authentication token**.
+To test the Notifier OpenAPI via Postman, the Notifier app must run on an Edge device.
+Within Postman, it is necessary to have a valid **authentication token** to get access to the Edge device.
 This can be realized by creating a header key *Cookie* and pass the token (*authToken=<token_string>*).
 Otherwisse the request will fail with state **401 "Unauthorized"**.
 You can copy a valid authentication token from your browser cookies, when logged into the Edge device.

 ![postman_header](/docs/graphics/postman_header1.png)